ssbb/tako/docs/fixes/fix_bottom_plate_cutouts.md

    This is probably the best way if you have a drill.
 Just stack the PCB and the bottom plate, mark the positions with a pen, and then drill the missing holes.

 2. **Cut TRRS socket legs**
-   You could cut the legs of the TRRS socket in half and then solder them inside the holes to keep the PCB bottom flush.
+   You could cut the legs of the TRRS socket in half and then solder them inside the holes to keep the PCB bottom flat.
 That's what I actually did and showed in the build guide.

 3. **Use foam**
    You could place foam between the PCB and the bottom plate - something around 2mm should work.
 This will increase the overall height, and you should use taller standoffs.